Open seven days

 What style of ramen do we cook?

 We cook a complex, flavorful and intensely fragrant bowl of noodles.
-We make our signature Ganso ramen soup from chicken bones, pork bones and traditional wafu stock ingredients (like kombu and dried bonito).
+We make our signature broths from chicken bones, pork bones and traditional wafu stock ingredients like kombu, dried shiitake mushrooms and dried, shaved bonito.
 We do not use MSG or other artificial flavor intensifiers in our ramen.

 What’s the best way to eat ramen?